American Dream (LCD Soundsystem album): Background

-LCD Soundsystem's third and previous studio album, This Is Happening, was released in 2010.
-After the album's release, the band announced their breakup in early 2011 and also announced that they would end with a show at Madison Square Garden on April 2, 2011.
+LCD Soundsystem's previous studio album, This Is Happening, was released in 2010.
+The band announced their breakup in early 2011 and announced that they would end with a show at Madison Square Garden on April 2, 2011.
 Due to the raising of ticket prices by scalpers, the band made plans to perform warm-up shows at Terminal 5 in Manhattan, New York.
 After their final show, they released a documentary film in 2012, which followed the band prior to the show and featured footage of the actual performance.
 The album The Long Goodbye: LCD Soundsystem Live at Madison Square Garden, which contained the audio from the show, was released in 2014 as a Record Store Day release.

-In October 2015, online publication Consequence of Sound reported that "multiple sources" could confirm that LCD Soundsystem would be reuniting in 2016 and that they would be headlining "high-profile music festivals in the US and UK."
+In October 2015, Consequence of Sound reported that LCD Soundsystem would be reuniting in 2016 and that they would be headlining "high-profile music festivals in the US and UK".
 This report was later confirmed by Billboard.
 However, DFA Records label manager Kris Petersen stated that LCD Soundsystem would not be reuniting.
 DFA co-founder Jonathan Galkin also confirmed this in a Pitchfork article.
 Two months afterward, the band released the Christmas-themed track "Christmas Will Break Your Heart", acting as their first piece of new material since their cover of Franz Ferdinand's "Live Alone", released in 2011.
 Consequence of Sound and Pitchfork both reported again, after the release of the Christmas single, that multiple sources could confirm a reunion in 2016.

 On January 4, 2016, it was announced that LCD Soundsystem would be headlining the 2016 Coachella Festival.
 The following day, the band announced that they would be releasing a new album some time in 2016, although they were not yet entirely finished with the album.
 It was later revealed that the band signed with Columbia Records.
 Following a backlash by some online users against the reunion, Murphy explained his reasoning for the reunion in a post on the band's website.
 He stated that he did not want to release a solo album with live performances including LCD Soundsystem members, nor did he want to release an LCD Soundsystem album with entirely different people playing live, that is, if the original members did not want to create a new record.
 He had invited past members Nancy Whang and Pat Mahoney to his apartment to talk about releasing new material, where they both agreed on making a new LCD Soundsystem record together.